khulnasoft/integrations-core/win32_event_log/README.md

 _Available for Agent versions 6.0 or later_

-Log collection is disabled by default in the Datadog Agent.
-To collect Windows Event Logs as Datadog logs, [activate log collection][18] by setting `logs_enabled: true` in your `datadog.yaml` file.
+Log collection is disabled by default in the Khulnasoft Agent.
+To collect Windows Event Logs as Khulnasoft logs, [activate log collection][18] by setting `logs_enabled: true` in your `khulnasoft.yaml` file.

-To collect Windows Event Logs as Datadog logs, configure channels under the `logs:` section of your `win32_event_log.d/conf.yaml` configuration file.
+To collect Windows Event Logs as Khulnasoft logs, configure channels under the `logs:` section of your `win32_event_log.d/conf.yaml` configuration file.
 This example shows entries for the `Security` and `<CHANNEL_2>` channels:

 ```yaml
 logs: